Adam Abdullah Al-Ilory: Religious influence

 He was a follower of the Maliki school of Islamic jurisprudence and a member of the Qadiriyya Sufi order.
-He served as Secretary-General of the League of Imams and Alfas of Yorubaland, Edo, and Delta regions.
+He founded and served as Secretary-General of the League of Imams and Alfas of Yorubaland, Edo, and Delta regions till he died in 1992.

 Markaz legacy

-The Markaz institution introduced innovations such as blackboard teaching, exams, school uniforms, and certificates in the Southwest region of Nigeria.
+The Markaz was the first formally organized Arabic institution in Yourbaland which featured dedicated physical infrastructure including introduced innovations such as blackboard teaching, exams, school uniforms, and certificates in the Southwest region of Nigeria.
+The institution attract students both within and outside Nigeria.
 In 1957, the center held its first graduation, attracting a new wave of Islamic students and reformers who would go on to replicate the model.

 Personal life

 Sheikh Al-Ilory married six wives and had 23 children.
 Their names include: